The job of a SAS Programmer can be a challenging and rewarding position providing opportunities for technically minded people.

 What do you enjoy most about your job as a SAS Programmer?

 I enjoy being part of a local and global team environment.
-I enjoy being a part of the drug development life cycle, and seeing a drug that I have worked on becoming available on the market.
+I enjoy being a part of the drug development life cycle and it is rewarding to see a drug that I have worked on becoming available on the market.

 What is the hardest part of your SAS Programming job?